manuel/edgelisp/README.md

 =========

-CyberLisp aims to be a well-designed, compact, yet expressive Lisp, for in-browser as well as server-side scripting.
+CyberLisp aims to be a well-designed, compact, yet expressive Lisp, for in-browser as well as desktop and server-side scripting.

 CyberLisp is mostly an amalgamation of Common Lisp, Dylan, Goo, and Smalltalk.
-My motto is that *Lisp ain't broke*, so I don't try to "fix" it.
+My motto is that *Lisp ain't broke*, so I don't try to fix it.

 The following "plumbing" is implemented, but most of it is still missing the right "porcelain" and docs: